 As 2018 begins, marketers, advertisers, and the service and solutions providers that support them can expect to see these trends continue: a rapid shift toward digital engagements and a growing prioritization of using data in support of these efforts.
 In addition, in 2018, trends practitioners should keep an eye on:

 PERSONALIZATION AND THE CUSTOMER JOURNEY: A significant majority of marketers are prioritizing building personalized experiences for their customers and prospects; location, digital behavior, and other data points are increasingly available for use in insight and persona development.
-Marketing service providers will increasingly be asked for support in developing real-time, touch point-level customer journey maps and strategies to support these enhanced experiences.
+Marketing solution providers will increasingly be asked for support in developing real-time, touch point-level customer journey maps and strategies to support these enhanced experiences.

 IDENTITY AND RECOGNITION: With the proliferation of devices, identities, and profiles, marketers are eager to resolve for audience identity to serve the optimal message or content to an individual at any given time on any device.
 Spending on onboarding services and support for leveraging offline personas and identities in digital environments doubled in 2017, and use of these solutions will continue to grow.
 Marketers will require support in developing deeper audience insights, attributing engagement efforts, and leveraging ID graphs to enact these initiatives.
 Service providers will be required to help clean and authenticate audience data, and develop ID graphs for use in these applications.